cascadecoder/Three-Player-Game/README.md

 # Three-Player-Game
-Three Player Game made for HackClub High Seas by Rowan Murphy
+Three Player Game made for HackClub High Seas by Rowan Murphy, play here: https://cascadecoder.github.io/Three%20Player%20Demo/

 # About
 This is a three player game that uses the WASD, Arrow Keys, and Mouse buttons (yes, a physical mouse) to control the three players.